oravirt/ansible-oracle/README.md

 <b>TODO</b>
-- Add checks to see if stuff is already installed  (GI, DB etc)
 - Add support for creating container databases
 - Add service to database as part of db-creation
 - Add support for NFS storage